-grrawe – a sound-composition for 8-channel ring and an icosahedral loudspeaker / 10’37’’.
+grrawe – a sound-composition for 8-channel ring OR an icosahedral loudspeaker / 10’37’’.

 A collaboration between Franz Zotter and gksh.